LavaLite/erp/CONTRIBUTING.md

-# Contributing to Yiire Auth
+# Contributing to Lavalite Auth

-Thank you for your interest in contributing to Yiire Auth!
+Thank you for your interest in contributing to Lavalite Auth!
 We welcome contributions from the community.

 ## Table of Contents